top of page

 So, you know, it's a great way to build brand loyalty.

-You know, I do like it just makes it makes a lot of sense for the businesses to but it does make it easy to shop with them because you know, they have such a good reputation.
+You know, I do like it just makes it makes a lot of sense for the businesses too, but it does make it easy to shop with them because you know, they have such a good reputation.

-This is definitely like Rebecca was saying, like, we're leaning more and more into this.
+DYLAN: This is definitely like Rebecca was saying, like, we're leaning more and more into this.

-Like, we've always supported the outdoor industry and outdoor outdoor Community, because that's who we were.
+Like, we've always supported the outdoor industry and outdoor outdoor community, because that's who we were.
+That's who we wanted to support.

-We thought about it is just how does, how can we speak finances?
+The more we thought about it is just how does, how can we speak finances?

 And it really came down to that like making good choices with your finances, you know?